-(a) DEFINITIONS.-In this section: (1) SPACE VEHICLE.-The term "space vehicle" means an object intended for launch, launched, or assembled in outer space, including the space shuttle and other components of a space transportation system, together with related equipment, devices, components, and parts.
+(1) SPACE VEHICLE.-The term "space vehicle" means an object intended for launch, launched, or assembled in outer space, including the space shuttle and other components of a space transportation system, together with related equipment, devices, components, and parts.

 (2) THIRD PARTY.-The term "third party" means any person who may institute a claim against a user for death, bodily injury, or loss of or damage to property.